The Magi and the Christmas

 Star appeared.

-Daniel's role in the Magoi was discussed above.
+Daniel's role in the Magi was discussed above.
 Furthermore, he was a great

 prophet.
 The Lord revealed to him many things